dennisnderitu254/EMS254-Documentation/README.md

 - `get_user_from_account_number(account_number)`: This method retrieves a user associated with a given account number from the Accounts table.
 It assumes that there is an attribute named user in the Accounts model.

-`Considerations`:

-- The use of class attributes like `__db` is common when you want to create an instance of another class that will be used throughout the class methods.

-- The code assumes that there are specific attributes (`user`, `accounts`, `sender`) in the respective models (`Accounts`, `User`, `Transactions`) that establish relationships between the tables.

-- The provided code does not include the definition of the `DB` class, so it's assumed that this class provides necessary methods for interacting with the database.

-- Ensure that the relationships between tables in the database are properly defined in the corresponding SQLAlchemy models.

-- These methods provide a way to navigate relationships between entities in the database.
-It's useful for scenarios where you want to find related information based on IDs or other criteria.

 [TransactionServices.py](https://github.com/Bradkibs/EMS254/blob/main/utils/TransactionServices.py)